 After getting his hands bloody, Bellerophon was brought to none other than King Proetus, an absolute hotshot of Tiryns and Argos.

 King Proetus was believed to be a man who emphasized human morality and he ended up pardoning Bellerophon for his crimes against humanity.
 In addition, Proetus went one step further and declared him a guest at his palace.
 And this is precisely where it all starts.

 The King’s Wife and Bellerophon

-You see, when Bellerophon was invited to Proetus’ palace, someone was crushing hard on this man.
+When Bellerophon was invited to Proetus’ palace, someone was crushing hard on this man.
 It happened to be none other than Proetus’ own wife, Stheneboea.
 This royal woman took a great liking to Bellerophon.
-She wanted to get intimate (in every sense of the word) with this newly freed prisoner.
+She wanted to get intimate with this newly freed prisoner.
 She asked Bellerophon for company.